The Brabant village Oisterwijk and Operation Market Garden

 The crash of glider the ‘Queen-City’

-They further had carried a load of four parapacks attached under the aircraft which
+Division.
+They further had carried a load of four parapacks attached under the aircraft

-had been loaded with mines, 81mm shells and rations and which were dropped over the
+which had been loaded with mines, 81mm shells and rations and which were dropped

 1st Lt.
 Maynard had also flown a mission during Operation Overlord (D-Day) on June

-His destination had then been dropzone T in the Merderet Sector in Normandy France.
+6 1944.
+His destination had then been dropzone T in the Merderet Sector in Normandy

-For this operation he had been transporting 18 airborne troops from B company of
+France.
+For this operation he had been transporting 18 airborne troops from B company

-the 507th Parachute Infantry Regiment of the 82nd Airborne Division.
+of the 507th Parachute Infantry Regiment of the 82nd Airborne Division.
+His aircraft

-His aircraft then also also had carried four parapacks with LMG, Light Machine Gun
+then also had carried four parapacks with LMG, Light Machine Gun ammunition, Anti-Tank

-The gliders serial was 42-79151 and together with the name ‘Queen City’ she also
+serial was 42-79151 and together with the name ‘Queen City’ she also carried the

-carried the name of the glider pilots wife on the cockpit which was ‘Clara’.
+name of the glider pilot’s wife on the cockpit which was ‘Clara’.
+Piloting the Waco

 F/O. Mc Cann belonged to the American Troop Carrier Command, 442nd Troop Carrier